Retour

 Between 1927 and 1930, Bugatti produced 457 copies of the children's replica of the Grand Prix, born in 1924 and first appearing on August 3, 1924, at the Grand Prix de l'Automobile Club de France, which also served as the European Grand Prix.
 It was organized in the Lyon region on a 23-kilometer circuit whose route started from the Sept Chemins, passed through Givors, and returned via the Grande Pavière and the Esses descent.
 The five Bugattis arrived via the Molsheim road.
 A sixth—the original prototype—was kept in reserve.

-Photographs : Bernard Cannone and other sources.
+Photographs : Bernard Canonne and other sources.

 Author : Jean-Pascal Viault